graceyudhaaa/final-project-fraud-transaction-pipeline/readme.md

 pip install -r requirements.txt
 ```

+##### Setup Email for Notification
+1. Copy the `env.example` file, rename it to `.env`
+1. Fill the required information for the sender and receiver email

 ##### Run the producer to stream the data into the Kafka topic
 ```bash
 python producer.py